masaki-takeda/dld/README.md

-# Deep Learning-based Decoding of Visual Object Representation in Humans (for fMRI data, EEG data, or combined fMRI-EEG data)
+# Deep Learning-based Decoding of Visual Object Representation in Humans